 This course is designed to enable practical preparation for students as they plan for ministry in another culture.
-Students enrolled in this course will be preparing for participation in ministry practicum.
+Students enrolled in this course will be preparing for participation in an intercultural ministry practicum.
 The course will focus on practical issues of missionary life and the personal and interpersonal skills needed for effective ministry service.
 A heavy emphasis will be placed on partnership development.
+This course is a prerequisite for Global Internship and Global Ministry Practicum.